BeRo1985/pasvulkan/docs/canvas_transparency_rendering.md

 -   **Amortizing Overhead**: The key is **batching**.
 Do not interrupt the pass for every shape. **Accumulate a batch of shapes** (e.g., all transparent shapes in a frame), then execute the **Mask -> Barrier -> Cover** flow once.
 This way, the pass interruption overhead is amortized over thousands of shapes, becoming negligible.
 -   **Alternative with `VK_EXT_fragment_shader_interlock`**: This extension allows fragment shaders to synchronize on a pixel region, theoretically avoiding pass interruption.
 However:
     -   **Hardware Support**: Not all GPUs support this, especially mobile GPUs.
     -   **Performance Not Necessarily Better**: Interlocking itself can introduce serialization and stalling; its benefit is highly hardware/workload dependent.
-For a simple "first writer wins" mode, **global atomic operations (like TpvCanvas) are usually more efficient and simpler** than fine-grained interlocking.
+For a simple "highest value wins" mode, **global atomic operations (like TpvCanvas) are usually more efficient and simpler** than fine-grained interlocking.
     -   **Complexity**: Using extensions adds code complexity and compatibility testing burden.
     -   **Conclusion**: For the specific algorithm of TpvCanvas, **the current Pass Interruption + Barrier approach is the more pragmatic, efficient, and compatible choice**.